citysciencelab/urban-model-platform/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+If you have a suggestion for improvements, please fork the repo and create a pull request.
+You can also simply open an issue.
+Don't forget to rate the project!
+Thanks again!

+1. Fork the Project
+1. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+1. Commit your Changes (git commit -m 'Add some AmazingFeature')
+1. Push to the Branch (git push origin feature/AmazingFeature)
+1. Open a Pull Request

-## Initial dev environment setup
+## Dev environment setup

 ### Initial setup
 You only need two tools, [Poetry](https://github.com/python-poetry/poetry) and [Copier](https://github.com/copier-org/copier).

-Poetry is used an a package manager.
+Poetry is used as a package manager.
 Copier is used for the project structure (scaffolding).

 Install with pip:
 ```bash